shaynekasai/v-fetch/README.md

   </h1>

   <p align="center">
-    v-fetch is a Vue 2 directive to add AJAX requests to your Vue application.
+    v-fetch is a Vue directive to add AJAX to your app without the boilerplate
   </p>
 </p>